The Future of Nuclear talent with Nancy Bellingan

 "I have so many former students who studied nuclear-related subjects and they’re not getting jobs.
 It’s not that they don’t want to join, it’s that sometimes they’re not let in."

 To sustain the future of nuclear talent, the industry must turn inspiration into opportunity.
-That means breaking down barriers, making hiring fit for purpose, and showing students clear and diverse career paths.
+That means breaking down barriers, making hiring fit for purpose, and showing students the clear and diverse career paths present in nuclear new build programmes and the wider nuclear industry.
 Without young professionals in the labs, in R&D, in decommissioning, and in innovation, nuclear risks losing momentum in the global energy transition.

 Belonging and visibility